31,000 Ukrainian troops killed since the start of Russia's full-scale invasion, Zelenskyy says

 “We don’t know how many of our civilians they killed.
 We don’t,” he said.

-It’s the first time that Kyiv has confirmed the number of its losses since the start of Russia’s full-scale war against Ukraine on Feb.
+It’s the first time that Kyiv has confirmed the number of its losses since the start of Russia’s full-scale war on Feb.
 24, 2022.

-In August 2023, The New York Times reported that Ukrainian forces had suffered 70,000 deaths and between 100,000 and 120,000 injuries since the start of the full-scale war, citing unidentified U.S. officials speaking directly to Times reporters.

 Russia has provided few official casualty figures.
 The most recent data from the Defense Ministry, published in January 2023, pointed to just over 6,000 deaths, although reports from U.S. and U.K. officials put that number significantly higher.